newfold-labs/wp-module-notifications/README.md

   the vendor directory for now.
 We'll probably need to update the component to accept the data store as a prop and maybe some other things as well.
 - [ ] Ensure that notifications are working properly in the following contexts:
+    - [x] Admin notices on standard WP admin pages
     - [ ] Realtime notices on the plugins page
-    - [ ] Admin notices on standard WP admin pages
     - [ ] Notices within our plugin-specific React app
+- [ ] Clean up terminology to make it consistent - notification vs notice.

 Note: The `NotificationsApi.php` file around line #45 has some commented out test code which will let you mock a notification for testing.